gr125/cse15l-lab-reports/labreport1.md

 working directory: /home/lecture1/
 ![](/labreport1_screenshots/cd_filearg.png)
 - The current working directory does not change, and the following message is printed: "bash: cd: [file path]: Not a directory"
-- This is an error; *cd* is used to change directories, and so file paths cannot be used as arguments.
+- **This is an error:** *cd* is used to change directories, and so file paths cannot be used as arguments.

 # *ls*